The Strictly Come Dancing 2020 final is just weeks away and fans will be eager to find out whether or not they can bag tickets.

-RadioTimes.com understands that the random draw has now closed for tickets, however, unsuccessful applicants will go onto the waiting list, and others can join the mailing list to be notified about more releases.
+Prior to the second lockdown, the random draw had closed for tickets – however, unsuccessful applicants were moved onto the waiting list and others were able to join the mailing list to be notified about more releases.

-The BBC have advised that members of the public read the full terms and conditions, and make access requirements known during the application process.
+The BBC had advised that members of the public read the full terms and conditions, and make access requirements known during the application process.

-As spaces will be limited in the studio, for the first time ever tickets are being allocated to groups of four allowing for families to come along as a family bubble or household group.
+As spaces were limited in the studio, for the first time ever tickets were being allocated to groups of four allowing for families to come along as a family bubble or household group.

-The number of tickets and dates you are eligible for has also been restricted and individuals can apply for a maximum of four tickets per show.
+The number of tickets and dates you were eligible for had also been restricted and individuals could apply for a maximum of four tickets per show.

-As well as this, multiple applications for the same date will be disregarded, but you can apply for as many dates as you wish.
-You’ll only receive tickets for one date, though, and this is non-transferable, so fans should be careful when selecting dates.
+As well as this, multiple applications for the same date were disregarded, but you could apply for as many dates as you wish.
+You would only receive tickets for one date, though, and this was non-transferable, so fans were advised to be careful when selecting dates.

-Applicants will only be notified if they’re successful and tickets will be sent out two to three weeks before each recording.
+Applicants were only be notified if they were successful and tickets were sent out two to three weeks before each recording.

 The minimum age for guests is 14 and all under 18s must be accompanied by an adult on the night.